pac-ac/osakaOS/README.md

 You will probably need the following software packages: g++, binutils, libc6-dev-i386, qemu-system-x86_64 grub-legacy, grub2, xorriso.

+<h2>How to get audio using PulseAudio</h2>

+If you're using a linux host and use pulseaudio like me then if you want to hear (some) of the beeps then add this line (~~~)load-module module-native-protocol-unix auth-anonymous=1 socket=/tmp/pulse-socket(~~~) to /etc/pulse/default.pa.
+Then restart pulseaudio and the settings in the makefile should work. <a href="https://stackoverflow.com/questions/59988019/emulator-pulseaudio-access-denied">(original post here)</a>

 <h2>Extra</h2>

 During development this project was/will receive monthly updates on my <a href="https://www.youtube.com/@dpacarana">youtube page.</a>